SaifHatem/flexible_animated_container/README.md

 }
 ```

-## Importnt
+## Important
-- You can use onDOubleTap to make any actions you do as onTap used to expand and collapse container.
+- You can use onDoubleTap to make any actions you do as onTap is used to expand and collapse container.

 ## Thanks